earaujoassis/computer-science/cafezinho/README.md

 cafezinho
 =========

 A smaller and minimalist fork of the C programming language.
 Cafezinho (noun) is portuguese for small cup of coffee.

 ## Compile

+The statement `make build` creates the compiler (cafezinho) at the source folder root.
 It needs Flex 2.5.x and Bison 2.7.x.
 Tested under Unix-like systems only.
-It creates the compiler binary (cafezinho) at the source folder root.

-    make build

 ## Test

-It needs Python 2.7+.
-It wasn't tested under Python 3.x.
+The statement `make test` run a test case for some source-code placed at test/ folder.
+It needs Python 2.7+ to run the test case; it wasn't tested under Python 3.x.
 There's a descriptor file for the tests in tests/descriptor.json.

-    make test

 ## Regenerate source folder

-It removes the files created from Flex and Bison and also removes the compiler (cafezinho) binary.
+The statement `make clean` removes the files created from Flex and Bison and also removes the compiler (cafezinho) binary.

-    make clean

-Copyright &copy; 2013.
-Ewerton Assis (earaujoassis at gmail dot com).
+Copyright &copy; 2013 Ewerton Assis (earaujoassis at gmail dot com).